 In the third quarter of 1996, SE-ED opened SE-ED Book Center in supercenters.
 The first branch was at Lotus Supercenter, Pattaya with strong belief that supercenters would be the new trend going forward and also suitable locations for the long - term business.
 The Company further improved its image to be more modern, by using bright and vivid colors.
 Newly designed bookshelves were installed so that it could be manufactured more easily and more cost effective.
 Consequently, SE-ED could put new bookstore branches in operation faster and more convenient.
 It also focused on developing the book distribution center to accommodate more books for more than 600 branches.
-In 2006, the Company expanded the distribution center area from 7,400 square meters up to about 10,000 square meters, at the end of 2008, the Company expanded the warehouse space by 3,000 square maters which made the total warehousing area to be as large as 13,000 square meters to approximately 15,000 square meters.
+In 2006, the Company expanded the distribution center area from 7,400 square meters up to about 10,000 square meters, at the end of 2008, the Company expanded the warehouse space by 3,000 square maters which made the total warehousing area to be as large as 13,000 square meters, or 30% increase.
+In 2010 the Company expanded the space of the warehouse from 13,000 square meters.
 The Company also developed and tested the business model that is suitable for the Company's competitiveness and business sustainability.
 At the same time the Company can open a new branch fast with lower operation costs and expanses, allowing the Company to have more chance to be successful.